cnlohr/openvr-screengrab/README.md

 # openvr-screengrab

 Example using C to use the OpenVR GetMirrorTextureD3D11 and process it.
+Also more in general a "how to use directx with c" for certain values of DirectX.

 In general:
 1. You get the system layer, so things like chaperone will draw on top, and you won't be pixel perfect from what the game gives you.